 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design clad in concrete tiles with metal clad valleys and tiled ridging.
+The roof is of pitched design, clad in concrete tiles with tiled ridging and hips.
 Access to the roof void is via a ceiling hatch within the hallway.
-The roof is of timber frame construction incorporating fibreboard sarking.
+The roof is of timber frame construction incorporating close boarded sarking.
 Insulation material has been laid between the ceiling joists.
-The roof appears to have habitable trusses which may be suitable for the development of first floor accommodation with the appropriate permissions.
-A local builder/planning department should be approached for further details.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Gutters and downpipes are formed in uPVC.
+Main walla Visually inspected with the aid of binoculars where Main walls Visually inspected with the aid of binoculars where appropriate.

-Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are of 340mm cavity concrete block construction externally roughcast.
+The main walls are of 420mm non-traditional solid poured concrete construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows are of uPVC design equipped with sealed unit double glazing.
-There are a number of uPVC single glazed units to the rear elevation.
 The front and rear access doors are formed in uPVC with glazed panel inserts.
-Fascias and soffits are formed in timber with a painted finish.
-External decorations Visually inspected.